ppmitra/BAPDataAndCode/README.md

-Data sets and code for the BAP (Brain Architecture Project) Reference Atlas Framework for the mouse head
+Data sets and code for the BAP (Brain Architecture Project)

+1. Reference Atlas Framework for the mouse head
+   - Overall description
+   - Data sets
+   - Registration code and example